DeanLeong/git-group-lab/README.md

 1. On Github, click on the Pull Requests tab.
 You should see pull requests from all team members.

 2. Review pull request
-3. As Git Master you will see the following (pic below)
+3. As Git Tzar you will see the following prompt.

-- (If you set things up correctly only the git master will be able to see the add your review option)
+> (If you set things up correctly, only the git tzar will be able to see the add your review option)

 # ![](assets/review_merge3.png)

-4. Click on add your review
+4. Click on "Add Your Review."
-5. Once reviewed you will be able to merge the pull request
+5. Once reviewed, you will be able to merge the pull request.

-6. Merge it
+6. Merge it.
 7. Select the next pull request and notice there is most likely a merge conflict.
 8. Request the team member to resolve the merge conflict.

 <br><hr>

 ### Team member with a merge conflict

 1. Make sure you are on yourname-dev